-Updates on new developments in legislation, financial reporting and auditing be provided to our clients.
+Updates on new developments in legislation, financial reporting and auditing our clients.
 New developments in legislation, financial reporting and auditing are regularly communicated to our audit partners and staff in updates from the technical department.

-Updates are regularly sent to PwC's partners and staff on new standards and legislation with related guidelines to ensure that high-quality service may
+Updates are regularly sent to PwC's partners and staff on new standards and legislation with related guidelines to ensure that high-quality service may be provided to We recognise that quality in the assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work."